christiancashiola/fire-vs-ice/README.md

 ![Wire frame](publib/wireFrame.png?raw=true)

 ## Technologies
-This project will be utitlize the following technologies:
+This project will be utilize the following technologies:
 + `Javascript` for game logic
 + `HTML Canvas` for graphics rendering
 + `Webbpack` to bundle JS files
 + Music (with toggle) by yours truly
 + All artwork will be created using canvas and my custom art using [www.pixilart.com](https:/www.pixilart.com)

+_I will also choose `for` loops over `forEach` loops for the majority of this project for optimization_

 ## Implementation Timeline
 **Day 1**: Setup a `create-react-app` and connect to Redux store.
 Acquire game art and setup canvas backdrop/static walls.